emilybache/Lift-Kata/README.md

 When you have a single lift working well, you may want to tackle these further features:

 - there can be more than one lift.
-- only one lift need answer each call.
+- only one lift needs to respond to each call.
 - on each floor there is a monitor above each lift door.
 While the lift is moving it shows which floor it is on.
 - when the lift stops at a floor to answer a call, the monitor shows which direction it will go in.
 - when fulfilling a call, the relevant lift makes a 'DING' as it opens the doors.

-Note: the printer will need to be extended if you want it to show the lift monitor and the ding.
+Note: the printer does not currently show the lift monitor and the ding.

 Acknowldgements
 ---------------